Start9Labs/vaultwarden-startos/docs/instructions.md

 This portal enables you to configure environment settings, enable or disable new signups, edit users, edit organizations, and more.
 To use the admin portal:

 1. Copy your `admin token` from "Properties" in your Embassy Vaultwarden.
-2. Navigate to your Vaultwarden addres with "/admin" siffixed. e.g. `http://<your_vaultwarden_address>/admin`
+2. Navigate to your Vaultwarden addres with "/admin" suffixed. e.g. `http://<your_vaultwarden_address>/admin`
 3. Authenticate with you admin token copied in step 1.